mvortizr/mvortizr/README.md

 ## Welcome! 👋 👋

 Hi!
 My name is María V. Ortiz.
-I'm ML enthusiast and an aspiring Data Scientist. :sparkles: :sparkles:
+I'm ML enthusiast and FullStack Web Dev :sparkles:

 I am studying Computer Engineering.
 I love learning new things everyday, collaborate with others and try fun experiments with code.
 I've have worked mostly as a Web Developer before and I've created several React with Node web applications as I enjoy creating websites from scratch and contribute to Open Source projects.